 Falling asleep while driving causes one in five serious road accidents.
-So can you just pull over and take a snooze in your car if you feel sleepy at the wheel?
+But are you breaking the law if you pull over for some shut-eye?

 And if you are planning to sleep in your car, stay safe.
 That means locking your doors, opening the window enough to allow some fresh air in, and setting the alarm on your phone so you don’t oversleep.

-If you oversleep in a service station car park, you may face a fine as some have strict limits on how long you can stay.
+If you oversleep in a service station car park, you may face a fine.
+Some have strict limits on how long you can stay.

 Where can you park up and sleep overnight?